ramanagadamalla/ramanagadamalla/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Cursive&color=%2336BCF7&size=35&center=true&vCenter=true&lines=Hello+I'm+ramana;I'm+a+student;I'm+a+developer)](https://github.com/ramanagadamalla/)

-Hello there! 👋 I'm [ramana gadamalla](https://ramanagadamalla.github.io), a passionate computer science engineering student currently pursuing my studies in the CSE branch at IIIT Surat.
+Hello there! 👋 I'm [ramana gadamalla](https://ramanagadamalla.github.io), a passionate Software Engineer currently working at crest Data.ai.
 With a strong passion for coding and a background in computer science engineering, I have developed a solid foundation in software development.
 My dedication and enthusiasm drive me to constantly expand my skill set and stay up-to-date with the latest industry trends.

 ## ⭐ About Me